-What is Natural Latex and how is it made?
+What is Latex, and How is it Made?

 Rubber made from natural latex is different from that which is made from extruded or synthetic materials.
 Primeline utilizes a “continuous dip process” in which the rubber is built up in a layered process that offers superior physical properties.
 This process also allows virtually all of the proteins found in latex to be removed, with less than 50 micrograms of extractable protein per gram remaining.
 The proteins found in Latex can be responsible for allergic reactions, and therefore by reducing them this process reduces the risks of such reactions as well.
 Our tubing is also phthalate free.